mjwhitta/pptxt/README.md

 ## What is it?

-This is a tool that can extract the xml info from a pptx.
+This tool can extract the xml info from a pptx and convert to human-readable text.
 It was intended to be used with git for seeing changes between revisions.

 ## How to install